prkash1704/SubtitleDataLabeling/README.md

-# Sentiment Analysis with Mixed Sentiment Detection
+# Sentiment Analysis with Mixed Sentiment Detection for Data Labeling (Subtitle Data)

 This project performs sentiment analysis on a text dataset using SpaCy for lemmatization and TextBlob for sentiment scoring.
 It also detects mixed sentiment within sentences based on certain conjunctions, adversative transitions, and implicit patterns.